brimdata/zed/k8s/README.md

 The following command builds and labels the container image:
 ```
-docker build --pull --rm -t zqd:latest .
+DOCKER_BUILDKIT=1 docker build --pull --rm \
+  -t "zqd:latest" -t "localhost:5000/zqd:latest" .
 ```
-The "killer feature" of Kind is that it makes it very easy to copy container images into the local cluster without needing an image repo.
-To load the image into your Kind cluster:
+Notive this adds a tags for loading the image into the local docker registry creaeted by kind-with-registry.sh.
+To load the image into the registry:
 ```
-kind load docker-image --name zq-local zqd:latest
+docker push "localhost:5000/zqd:latest"
 ```
 This copies the image into the container that is running your single-node Kubernetes cluster for Kind.
 Once it is there, use an image PullPolicy:Never to insure that the local copy of the image is used in our Kind cluster.
 Later, for remote deployments, we use image pullPolicy:IfNotPresent.